King’s PhD Programme in Mental Health Research for Health Professionals

 King’s Centre for Doctoral Studies

-The Centre for Doctoral Studies (CDS) provides training and development opportunities across eight key themes, as well as on-demand training.
+The King’s Doctoral College (KDC) provides training and development opportunities across eight key themes, as well as on-demand training.